vxrdis/allen-interval-probabilities/README.md

 ## Documentation and Project Reports

 Detailed documentation relevant to this project can be found in the `docs/` directory, structured to clearly separate project-specific documents from foundational literature.
+The formal thesis is being developed in the `report/` directory using LaTeX.

 ### Project Documents (`docs/`)